NapoleonWils0n/cerberus/ssh/ssh-tmux-ranger-mpv.md

 :open_with_mpv video.mkv
 ```

-Issuing a <ctrl> + b + d will detach the tmux session and disconnect the SSH connection
+Issuing a <ctrl> + a + d will detach the tmux session and disconnect the SSH connection